Sonata Software celebrates 30 years of relationship with Microsoft | Business

 In 2015, Sonata expanded its footprint in the Microsoft Dynamics 365 ecosystem with I.B.I.S.'s leading supply chain software and services provider, renowned for its proprietary Advanced Supply Chain Software solution.
 Sonata established its first US development facility in Redmond to get closer to Microsoft and enable deeper engagement and entered into a partnership with a Denmark-based consulting firm to implement end-to-end Dynamics 365 solutions in the region.
 The recent strategic acquisition of Australia-based Scalable Data Systems and US-based Sopris Systems, has significantly augmented their Microsoft Dynamics 365 capabilities across the areas of F&O and Field Service, respectively.
 Scalable Data Systems' IP for the Commodities Trading Industry and Sopris' capabilities in Field Service, one of the fastest growing areas of Dynamics 365 has helped in taking Microsoft solutions to customers in newer segments.

-Ranganath Puranik, Chief Growth Officer, Sonata Software sums it up, ''At 30, we are just beginning to tango & the goal of the tango is perfect harmony with one's partner.''
-About Sonata Software Logo: https://mma.prnewswire.com/media/689012/Sonata_Software_Logo.jgg PWR PWR
+Ranganath Puranik, Chief Growth Officer, Sonata Software sums it up, "At 30, we are just beginning to tango & the goal of the tango is perfect harmony with one's partner."
+This story is provided by PRNewswire.
+ANI will not be responsible in any way for the content of this article.
+(ANI/PRNewswire)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)